emqx/emqx-docs/en_US/getting-started/log.md

 ```

 :::tip
-When starting with the `emqx console` command, the startup script overrides `log.to` with the environment variable to set it to `console`, and the logs are not output to file.
+By default, the log files will be output as files.
+However, when starting with the `emqx console` command, the startup script will set `log.to = console` by environment variable and the log files will be generated to the console.
 :::

 ## Output log file for log level